 projects under development

-Interbay Supportive Housing DESC intends to develop a future affordable housing in the Interbay neighborhood, located at 2202-2218 15th Avenue W. An informational forum about this new housing development was held on June 26, 2013 at the Seattle Armory. more
+Interbay Supportive Housing DESC is building a future affordable housing in the Interbay neighborhood, located at 2202-2218 15th Avenue West.
+Construction began September 2014. more

 consultation and technical assistance